WNoDeS/WNoDeS/documentation/architectural_framework.md

 * Grid of Clouds: which is the approach being pursued by the EGI project with a dedicated work package.
 It has the objective of creating a federation of various Cloud sites, running different software stacks, which need to interoperate publishing resource discovery information and accounting/monitoring data to the central EGI services.
-Solutions for a central images marketplace, for an unified Authentication and Authorization and for a cloud brokering system are also under investigation.
+Solutions for a central images marketplace, for a unified Authentication and Authorization and for a cloud brokering system are also under investigation.

 * Grid over Cloud: which implies the creation of Grid sites on top of a Cloud infrastructure though landscape deployment of virtual resources.
 The provided Grid infrastructure can exploit the dynamic nature of the Clouds, provisioning resources according to the real needs of the users.